 There are a number of way-marked trails across the National Park.
-Click on the titles below for more information and links to official websites.

 The Beacons Way is a 161km (100 mile) linear walk across the Brecon Beacons National Park.
 It was devised by ex-Park Society Secretary John Sansom (who died in June 2006), in conjunction with Arwel Michael and Chris Barber.
 A book containing a detailed description of the route has been available since May 2005.

 The route was revised in 2016.
 For a description of the new route, go to http://www.breconbeacons.org/beacons-way.